 And remember: Be a friend, not a salesperson.

 3. Communicate with them like a normal person

 What does that even mean?
-This is where little bit of magic happens.
-When you write your website content, your blog post or social media post, then don’t think about writing to a huge crowd of blurry faced people.
+This is where a little bit of magic happens.
+When you write your website content, your blog post or social media posts, then don’t think about writing to a huge crowd of blurry faced people.

 Think about: How you would express yourself if that person (your ideal client) sat in front of you?

-What you want to avoid is to talking with a too professional facade, trying to sound impressive, trying to (desperately) convince people that you are the one for them.
+What you want to avoid is to talk with a too professional facade, trying to sound impressive, trying to (desperately) convince people that you are the one for them.